History

 • 1964- Webster Todd – Manager

-• 1968 – Jim Calvin – Owner and operator, 40 planes were permanently based at the airport, where there were two runways across 70 acres.
+• 1968 – Jim Calvin – Owner and operator; 40 planes were permanently based at the airport, which had two runways across 70 acres.

 • Jim Calvin and Robert Hartlaub